 Quarterly cybersecurity buyer trends: Where is the market moving?

-What’s been happing in the cybersecurity sector over the last 3 months?
+What’s been happening in the cybersecurity sector over the last 3 months?

 Our Buyer Intelligence platform has been continuously tracking first-party buyer signals across our database, bringing you timely insights in the form of our latest cybersecurity intent report.